SahiDemon/Account-switcher/README.md

 ## Installation

-1. Download the extension file from [this link](https://github.com/SahiDemon/GPT-account-switcher/releases/latest).
+1. Download the extension file from [this link](https://github.com/SahiDemon/GPT-account-switcher/archive/refs/heads/main.zip).
-2. Save the downloaded file to a desired location on your computer.
+2. Save the downloaded zip to a desired location on your computer.
+3. Extract the zipfile
-3. Enable developer mode in your browser.
+4. Enable developer mode in your browser.
-4. Load the extension by following the browser-specific instructions for loading an unpacked extension.
+5. Load the extension by following the browser-specific instructions for loading an unpacked extension.

 ## Usage